 Wool is a quintessential material here, and you can find shops selling both yarn and traditional knitwear in most villages around the islands.
 Everything is usually knit by local women who send their creations to be sold in these communal shops.
 Gudrun & Gudrun is a local knitwear brand that has taken this tradition and given it a modern twist.
 Most of their garments are hand knit traditionally in Faroese homes, but some are also knit abroad as a part of programmes aimed at empowering women through craft.
 Their functional and delicate designs are inspired both by Faroese isolation and European fashions.

 On the southern island of Suduroy, the ferry arrives at a town called Tvøroyri.
 There are many places to discover on the island, such as the walk up to Akraberg, which is the southernmost point of the Faroes, but a slice of delicious carrot cake at café MorMor is our top recommendation.
 Set in the house of a local woman who has come to be known by everyone as mormor (Danish for grandmother), the café serves a selection of homemade cakes and light dishes.

 The best combination of lakeside and seaside walk

-If you have ever wanted to combine the tranquillity of looking over a lake, gazing over a the seemingly endless North Atlantic and admiring a waterfall rushing down a cliff, then we recommend the walk up to Bøsdalafossur on the island of Vagar.
-The walk is not as steep as many others around the islands and it follows the lakeside all the way to the point where it streams into a river that then rushes down over the crashing waves of the ocean.
+If you have ever wanted to combine the tranquillity of looking over a lake, gazing over the seemingly endless North Atlantic and admiring a waterfall rushing down a cliff, then we recommend the walk up to Bøsdalafossur on the island of Vagar.
+The walk is not as steep as many others around the islands and it follows the lakeside all the way to the point where the waters stream into a river which then rushes down over the crashing waves of the ocean.
 If you’re not afraid of getting your feet wet, climb over the river and up the other side for a magnificent view over cliffs and ocean.